shriyanshibhadada/Project/README.md

 * npm start

 # Todo
-* chat respnosivity
+* Chat responsivity
-* remove participant
+* Remove participant
 * List of people in the call

 # References